Saying 'No'.

 Your time here is finite.

-The older I get, the less interested I become in boundaries as a technique.
+The deeper I dig, the less interested I become in boundaries as a technique.

-Because the decision was already made when we stopped being the person willing to abandon ourself.
+Because the decision was already made when I stopped being the person willing to abandon himself.

 Join my free training.